So, What is MySQL Partitioning?

 Partitioning is a way in which a database (MySQL in this case) splits its actual data down into separate tables, but still get treated as a single table by the SQL layer.

-When partitioning, it’s a good idea to find a natural partition key.
+When partitioning in MySQL, it’s a good idea to find a natural partition key.
 You want to ensure that table lookups go to the correct partition or group of partitions.
 This means that all SELECT, UPDATE, DELETE should include that column in the WHERE clause.
 Otherwise, the storage engine does a scatter-gather, and queries ALL partitions in a UNION that is not concurrent.

 Generally, you must add the partition key into the primary key along with the auto increment, i.e., PRIMARY KEY (part_id,id).
 If you don’t have well-designed and small columns for this composite primary key, it could enlarge all of your secondary indexes.